jordanlanch/crypto-trading-bot/README.md

 ## Setting Up Telegram Bot

 First, you'll need to create a bot for Telegram.
 Just talk to [BotFather](https://telegram.me/botfather) and follow simple steps until it gives you a token for it.
-You'll also need to create a Telegram group, the place where you and crypto-trading-bot-bitfinex will communicate.
+You'll also need to create a Telegram group, the place where you and crypto-trading-bot-nicolas will communicate.
 After creating it, add the bot as administrator (make sure to uncheck "All Members Are Admins").

 ### Retrieving Chat IDs